I don’t know about you, but when I became a mom, one of the thoughts that gave me the most anxiety was potty training.

 Compared to the challenging months that most of the other moms I knew experienced, (because they were potty training their children at a younger age) this was such an easy way to do it.

 Again, this is absolutely not to say that anyone is wrong in how they potty train or at what age they choose to potty train.
-I’m simply the type of mom who likes to do things the easiest way possible.
+I’m simply the type of person who likes to do things on the path of least resistance.

 So after all the anxiety and stress it caused me, yes waiting really was that easy!